 He renewed it by matching the shape and the color, by creating new perspectives and unusual sounds of color waves: a transcending orchestration, as I would call it.

-Schinasi’s research of a very new artistic concept had given him some challenges and demanded a certain amount of a heroism.
-It seems to me that he won the battle, despite the inevitable reluctance of some critics who tend to have sectarian views on the evolution of the contemporary art.
+Schinasi’s research of a very new artistic concept had given him some challenges and demanded a certain amount of heroism.
+It seems to me that he won the battle, despite the inevitable reluctance of some critics who tend to have sectarian views on the evolution of contemporary art.

 Daniel Schinasi uses principals of Cubo-Futurism in his work as an attempt to transform the human social order and to illuminate its prospects for a better collective living.

 That’s where comes in the beautiful light, that bright substance that floods Schinasi’s art.
 I would call it: “The Generosity of the Singing Light”.